gudbrandsc/Esgian-QA-Assignment/README.md

 ### Test scenario that should be implemented:

+1. Check that Auth is working as expected, and the commit is found.

-1. Create some comment for commit a28ac0baa982be9b913caf40e071c8ef84fee4c0 of this repository
+2. Create some comment for commit a28ac0baa982be9b913caf40e071c8ef84fee4c0 of this repository and validate that it was created.

-2. Check if the comment was created
+3. Delete a comment from from the commit, and verify that it does not exist.

+4. Check that you are unable to create a comment without any text i.e comment=""

 ### Take into consideration: